Using journal prompts to start writing is a great way to have fun, get creative and lift your spirits.

 **This post may contain affiliate links, meaning I may receive a small commission at no additional cost to you for products you purchase via this website.
 For more information click here.**

-Writing in a journal using fun prompts creates a shift in thought or a distraction from what’s unpleasant.
+Writing in a journal using fun journal prompts creates a shift in thought or a distraction from what’s unpleasant.
 Sometimes what you need is a change of mental scenery, however temporary.
 You need a new visual or a random idea to make you smile.

 1. List your top 20 favorite happiest places ever

-These could include your bedroom, the beach, a favorite restaurant, a place you’ve visited, a fictional setting in a novel, wherever.
+These could include your bedroom, the beach, a favorite restaurant, a place you’ve visited, a fictional setting in a novel, or wherever.
 The place doesn’t even have to be real, so long as you visualize it and write it down.
-These are happy places.
-If you can’t think of 20 places you love, then make some up.

 Related: How to Start a Personal Journal For Beginners {With Easy Journal Prompts!}